Whether you got a nice bonus at work, an unexpected inheritance, or sold something of value, coming into some extra cash can be an awesome thing.

 You can mix and match smart spending and smart saving to fit your financial situation.

-One easy way to do this is to sign up for SoFi Money®.
-SoFi Money is a cash management account that allows you to earn competitive interest, spend, and save—all in one account.
+One easy way to do this is to sign up for SoFi Checking and Savings®.
+SoFi Checking and Savings® is a checking and savings account that allows you to earn competitive interest, spend, and save—all in one account.

-Whether you’re saving for something specific or storing cash until you’re ready to invest, SoFi money can help you put your extra money (as well as money you already have) to good use.
+Whether you’re saving for something specific or storing cash until you’re ready to invest, SoFi Checking and Savings® can help you put your extra money (as well as money you already have) to good use.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.